 - Use a sharp paring knife or cupcake corer to create a hole in the middle of the cupcake (see pictures in post).
 Discard the cake that was cut out (or eat it!).

 - Frost the cupcakes using a knife or pipe the frosting using a bag and pastry tip.
-Top with a banana slice and vanilla wafer if desired.
+Top with a banana slice or a vanilla wafer if desired.
 Refrigerate the cupcakes until ready to serve.

 - Cupcakes are best served cold from the refrigerator.